steqeq/0000/docs/conceptual/setting-cus.rst

 Setting the number of CUs
 *************************************************************

-When using GPUs to accelerate compute workloads, it becames necessary sometimes to configure the usage of Compute Units (CU) of the hardware.
-This is a more advanced option, so please read this explainer before experimentation.
+When using GPUs to accelerate compute workloads, it becomes necessary sometimes to configure the usage of Compute Units (CU) of the hardware.
+This is a more advanced option, so please read this page before experimentation.

 The GPU driver provides two environment variables to set the number of CUs used.
 The first one is ``HSA_CU_MASK`` and the second one is ``ROC_GLOBAL_CU_MASK``.
 The main